Cheesemans' Ecology Safaris

 - Seek out breezy areas with fresh air.

 - Eat bland foods to keep something in your stomach.
-The old standby is crackers but a food high in protein has recently proven better than carbohydrates for reducing nausea.
+Food high in protein has recently proven better than carbohydrates for reducing nausea.